Azure-Samples/ms-identity-node/README.md

 ### Initialize MSAL Node at runtime

 Initialize the app object within your web app.

 ```js
 const pca = new msal.ConfidentialClientApplication(config);
 ```

-### Configure Sign In Request
+### Configure sign-in request

-Choose the route that requires sign in.
-Within that route, set up permissions, and direct the MSAL Node app object to attempt sign in.
+Choose the route that requires sign-in.
+Within that route, set up permissions and direct the MSAL Node app object to attempt sign-in.

-In our sample, we immediately sign in the user.
+In this code sample, the user is immediately signed-in.
 If you want all users to be logged in before they view anything, then you can use the same process.
-We add our sign in code to the default route.
+Add the sign-in code to the default route:

 ```js
 app.get('/', (req, res) => {
 ```

-Next, we have to pick the `scopes` related to the user.
-If we are logging in a user, then we must at least request access to basic user information.
+Next, pick the `scopes` related to the user.
+If you're logging in a user, you must at minimum request access to basic user information.
 The default scope of `user.read` grants that basic access.
-To learn more see the [Microsoft Graph permissions reference](https://docs.microsoft.com/en-us/graph/permissions-reference).
+To learn more, see the [Microsoft Graph permissions reference](https://docs.microsoft.com/graph/permissions-reference).

 ```js
     const authCodeUrlParameters = {